-The TRIO Student Support Services Program (SSS) has provided educational, professional and cultural enrichment to its participants since 1997 through a grant from the U.S. Department of Education.
+The TRiO Student Support Services (SSS) provides educational, professional and cultural enrichment to TRiO scholars since 1997 through a grant from the U.S. Department of Education.
 The program enhances the academic performance, retention, and successful completion of postsecondary education through comprehensive support services to selected low-income, first-generation and/or disabled college students.
-Support services include: Academic, Financial, or Personal Counseling Leadership Development and Mentoring/ Buddy Program, and Computer and Technology Services.